BigBadE/BetterPlayerVaults/README.md

 # BetterPlayerVaults
-I felt PlayerVaults/PlayerVaultsX was scummy with it's monetisation system, so I decided to fix it myself.
+I felt PlayerVaults/PlayerVaultsX was scummy with its monetization, so I decided to fix it myself.

+## Requirements
+Lombok,
+Maven

 ## Contributing
-Contributing is always welcome, the project requires Lombok.
+Contributing is always welcome.

+## Branches
+master: The main branch with the latest changes.
+PRs go here.

+release: Latest release on spigotmc.org.